 Sink Room Project Punch List:

-- Move the overhead lighting: the two lights can lights over the two sconces doesn’t make sense to me.
+- Move the overhead lighting: the two lights can light over the two sconces doesn’t make sense to me.
 I would like to move the overhead lighting to the center of the ceiling

 - Update the mirror: While the mirror is large and practical, it feels a bit dated to me.
-I would like to repace it with a smaller one centered over the sink
+I would like to replace it with a smaller one centered over the sink

-- Replace wallpaper: The wallpaper in the sink room is actually very pretty, but it will need to be replaced once we remove the soffit, medicine cabinet and mirrors
+- Remove wallpaper and replace: The wallpaper in the sink room is actually very pretty, but it will need to be replaced once we remove the soffit, medicine cabinet, and mirrors

 - Paint the vanity: I will be painting the vanity and updating the hardware on the doors.